Trump again demands mistrial in E. Jean Carroll defamation case | Law-Order

 Kaplan responded: "Denied.
 The jury will disregard everything Ms. Habba just said."
 A different jury last May ordered Trump to pay Carroll $5 million for defamation and sexual abuse, after he similarly denied her accusations in October 2022.

 Kaplan has said those findings apply to the current trial, leaving only the issue of damages for the nine-person jury.
-The trial began on Jan.
-16. It resumes on Monday, and Trump may testify.
+The trial has lasted three days.
+It will resume on Monday, and Trump may testify.

+Trump is the frontrunner for the Republican presidential nomination and in the party's second nominating contest, the New Hampshire primary, which will be held on Tuesday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)